What You Must Know Before Giving Blood

 To determine if you are eligible to donate, we will

-- Ask about medicines you are taking or have taken.
+- Ask about your health and medications you are taking or have taken.

-- Ask about your risk for infections that can be transmitted by blood – especially AIDS and viral hepatitis.
+- Ask about your risk for infections that can be transmitted by blood – especially HIV (which is the virus that causes AIDS), and viral hepatitis.

 - Take your blood pressure, temperature, and pulse.